saule1508/pgcluster/README.md

 # pg-cluster

-Postgres streaming replication with pgpool and/or repmgr for the automated failover and docker swarm for the failover of pgpool.
-The same images can be used outside docker swarm in which case pgpool is made HA via the traditional watchdog mode (with a VIP).
+Postgres streaming replication with pgpool and/or repmgr for the automated failover and docker swarm.
+When running the images in a docker swarm, the HA of pgplool can be either via the traditional pgpool watchdog mode (with a VIP) or via the swarm.
+The same docker images can be used outside docker swarm in which case pgpool is made HA via the traditional watchdog mode (with a VIP).

-The postgres image contains a ssh server, repmgr, postgres (!) and supervisord.
+The postgres docker image contains a ssh server, repmgr, postgres (!) and supervisord.
 Postgres is replicated with streaming replication, repmgr is used because it brings well documented and tested scripts and it adds some metadata about the cluster that ease monitoring.
 Automatic failover of postgres can be done either by repmgr (repmgrd) or by pgpool.
 Both options seem to have some pros and cons.
 The recommandation for now is to use pgpool for automatic failover.
+After much experimentation I have settled for using pgpool in watchdog mode (VIP), even when using docker swarm.
+There were simply too much edge cases otherwise.

 There is a graphical monitoring/operational interface available (written in nodejs / react).

 There are two different ways to use those docker images:

+* In docker swarm together with pgpool watchdog.
+In this case each postgres service (pg01, pg02, pg03) is sticky to a swarm node.
+The same for each pgpool service (pgpool01, pgpool02, pgpool03).
+When the system starts, the 3 pgpool will elect a leader and this one will acquire the VIP.
+Acquiring the VIP in the context of a swarm is a bit strange: the pgpool instance will connect to the host via ssh.

+* The non swarm set-up is closer to a traditional pgpool setup in watchdog mode is documented in [pgpool watchdog](doc/pgpoolwatchdog.md).
+In this non-swarm pgpool watchdog mode there are two nodes (can be 3), postgres is made HA via streaming replication and pgpool itself is made HA via the watchdog functionality, based on a virtual IP. postgres, pgpool and the monitoring tool all run in docker but not in a swarm.

-* In a docker swarm: in this case there is one pgpool instance running (no watchdog) and it is made high available via swarm.
+* A third way that I abandonned; a docker swarm with one pgpool instance running (no watchdog) and it is made high available via swarm.
 When pgpool starts it rebuilds the node availability (file /tmp/pgpool_status) by looking at repmgr's nodes table.
-This is not very well tested.
+This is not very well tested and I fount it too difficult.

-* The more classical pgpool setup in watchdog mode is documented in [pgpool watchdog](doc/pgpoolwatchdog.md).
-In pgpool watchdog mode there are two nodes, postgres is made HA via streaming replication and pgpool itself is made HA via the watchdog functionality, based on a virtual IP. postgres, pgpool and the monitoring tool all run in docker but not in a swarm.

 In both case some ansible scripts are available to automate the deployment on two or three virtual machines (centos 7).

 In both case the automatic failover is optional.
 It can either be done by pgpool or by repmgr (but not both at the same time).
-If one chose to let repmgrd do the automatic failover (REPMGRD_FAILOVER_MODE=automatic), then you must give the env variable FAILOVER_MODE=manual to the pgpool container and in this case the failover_command will be left empty: in this case pgpool will not do the failover when it detects a primary failure but will wait until a new master is promoted (by repmgrd).
+I started to use repmgrd for the automatic failover but abandonned this track in favor of pgpool.
+When using repmgrd for failover (REPMGRD_FAILOVER_MODE=automatic), then you must give the env variable FAILOVER_MODE=manual to the pgpool container and in this case the failover_command will be left empty in pgpool config: in this case pgpool will not do the failover when it detects a primary failure but will wait until a new master is promoted (by repmgrd).
 If repmgrd is responsible for the failover then it is important that the grace period before failover (depends on REPMGRD_RECONNECT_ATTEMPTS and REPMGRD_RECONNECT_INTERVAL env variables passed to the postgres containers) must be shorter than the period defined for PGPOOL (PGPOOL_HEALTH_CHECK_MAX_RETRIES and PGPOOL_HEALTH_CHECK_RETRY_DELAY env variables given to pgpool's container).

-When repmgrd is responsible for the automatic failover, I see two ways to have pgpool notified of actions by repmgrd:

-* A script /script/repmgrd_event.sh is hooked in the config of repmgr so that when a repmgrd_failover_promote event occurs the pcp_promote_node command is executed.
-In this case the flag ALLOW_TO_FAILOVER must be used in pgpool config
-* the failover_command in pgpool config is left empty; when pgpool detects a primary failure it will search for a new primary until if finds it (because repmgrd did a failover)

-Note that I tried to set the flag DISALLOW_TO_FAILOVER but there are problems: it is not allowed to use the pcp_detach_node command when DISALLOW_TO_FAILOVER is set.
-But when a standby fails it would remain attached to the pgpool (?)

-For now I am using pgpool for automatic failover.
-In order to have automatic reconfiguration of a failed master or of a failed standby, there is a script /scripts/check_state.sh in the docker image that could be scheduled via cron (cron on the host, executing the script check_state via docker exec in each container)
+But, again, using repmgrd for automatic failover was abandoned for me (see [repmgr failover](doc/repmgrd_auto.md)

-The rest of this README is for the docker swarm scenario, there is another README for the watchdog mode.
+The rest of this README is for the docker swarm scenario, there is another README for the non docker swarm mode.

 In the swarm, each of the postgres service (pg01 and pg02 and pg03) is sticky to one docker swarm node, this is so because those service are statefull as the data is stored on the host.
 This stickyness is done via the docker-compose file